-Persons above the age of 65 may be admitted on the first day of classes on a space-available basis to any course offered by the College without tuition or fees (except book charges and technology fees).
+Persons above the age of 65 may be admitted on the first day of classes on a space-available basis to any course offered by the College without tuition; however, all fees must be paid by the student.
 This does not include private or semi-private lessons.
 Those 62-64 are admitted under the same conditions if retired.
 Registration for classes under this provision will begin the first day of late registration.